SysdataSpA/Android-CodeStyle/README_KOTLIN.md

-# The Official Sysdata Kotlin Style Guide (in progress)
+# The Official Sysdata Kotlin Style Guide

 This style guide is different from others you may see, because the focus is centered on readability for print and the web.
 We created this style guide to keep the code in our tutorials consistent.